srisaikoushik/BlogWebsite-MERN/README.md

 # BlogWebsite-MERN
-this is a source code for blogging website, made for project submission of Nodejs Workshop.
+this is a source code for blogging website, made for project submission of  NodeJS workshop under Students' Web Committee, IIT Guwahati.

 ## Technologies used
 React(frontend framework)